Skip to Content

 In Conclusion

 This is an awesome reel for $99.
-It is super smooth and has most of the technology integrated into it that you will find in the higher end Shimano reels.
-I think that Shimano has done a fantastic job of finally delivering a quality reel in the sub $100 price point.
+It is super smooth and has most of the technology integrated into it, which you will find in the higher-end Shimano reels.
+Shimano has done a fantastic job of finally delivering a quality reel in the sub $100 price point.

-In the past, the Shimano reels that were at the lower end just did not have the same luxury smooth feel that Shimano is so well known for in their higher end reels.
-I can highly recommend this reel and would give it an 8 on a scale of 1-10.
+In the past, the Shimano reels at the lower end did not have the same luxury smooth feel that Shimano is so well known for in their higher-end reels.
+I highly recommend this reel and would give it an eight on a scale of 1-10.

 mm